-We next consider the classical data-driven pricing problem presented in \Cref{sec:introSpecific}.
+We next consider the classical data-driven pricing.
 The environment space $\envSp = [0,M]$ represents the set of possible values.
-Similarly, the set of possible prices $\actSp$ is $[0,M]$.
+The set of possible prices $\actSp$ is $[0,M]$.
 The set of considered probability measures $\mesSp$ is the whole set of probability measures on $[0,M]$ without restriction.
 The revenue generated by the DM with a price decision $\actVr \in \actSp$ when facing a customer with value $\envVr \in \envSp$ is,